cysouw/diathesis/text/c09_adverbials.md

 ### [ p | N ] *voll-* Weather location+resultative

 The diathesis in [@next] with weather verbs like *schneien* 'to snow' is a rare example of a promotion to subject induced by a resultative preverbial.
-However, it can of course easily be explained as a slight variant of the previously discussed passive-like diathesis for verbs without a subject (see [@sec:adverbial-location-anticausative]).
+However, this idiosyncrasy can of course easily be explained as a slight variant of the previously discussed passive-like diathesis for verbs without a subject (see [@sec:adverbial-location-anticausative]).

 ::: ex
 - Es schneit auf den Trainingsplatz.